deadc0de6/dotdrop/README.md

   * `dotpath`: path to the directory containing the dotfiles to be managed by dotdrop (absolute path or relative to the config file location)
   * `banner`: display the banner
+  * `longkey`: use long keys for dotfiles when importing

 * **dotfiles** entry: a list of dotfiles
   * When `link` is true, dotdrop will create a symlink instead of copying.
 Template generation (as in [template](#template)) is not supported when `link` is true.